Tmpertor/Raven-Storm/CONTRIBUTING.md

 # CONTRIBUTING
 A perfect issue, needs an shot and correct example.

-Just say which file has an mistake, and say the line + an example:
+Just explains the problem, and includes the error:

 ## Example:
 ```
-The file ..., has in line 20 the mistake that an variable is not defined.
+Error: Vriable is not defined.

-You need to make an b = 0 before the loop.
-Like this:

-b = 0
-while True:
+It stops and doesn't work anymore at all.

 ...
 ```